Cambridge Healthtech Institute’s 4th Annual

 - IV vs. systemic - dosage, delivery, delivery when combining with PD-1s

 - Evidence to support systemic route, what data is available

 Oncolytics in Development: Update on Major Clinical and Preclinical Therapies

 - Clinical updates – results, safety, efficacy issues, patient selection, setting endpoints, presenting data to physicians

-- Lessons learned in the clinic – translational strategies, novel preclinical models, biomarkers
+- Lessons learnt in the clinic – translational strategies, novel preclinical model biomarkers

 If you would like to submit a proposal to give a presentation at this meeting, please click here.

 The deadline for priority consideration is January 11, 2019.

 All proposals are subject to review by session chairmen and/or the Scientific Advisory Committee to ensure the overall quality of the conference program.
 Additionally, as per Cambridge Healthtech Institute policy, a select number of vendors and consultants who provide products and services will be offered opportunities for podium presentation slots based on a variety of Corporate Sponsorships.

 For more details on the conference, please contact: